Alicegaz/AgenticADMET/README.md

 # Solution for ASAP Antiviral ADMET 2025 challenge on Polaris
+See [report](https://docs.google.com/document/d/16y9EtElTmJ-p0bAYjJaNgkU8WP-CYz77lhHB2oxkTc4/edit?usp=sharing) for understanding why the submission is so simple.
+Spoiler: because what is left here is just Gemini fine-tuning over Google Cloud API!

 ## Install dependencies
 Install Miniconda with [official instructions](https://docs.anaconda.com/miniconda/install/).
 Then set up the environment: